kubeflow/common/DEVELOPMENT.md

 ## For repository owners

-Here's some guidelines for repository owners
+For the repository owners and maintainers, please check following guidance.

-### commit style guide
+### Commit style guide

 1. Always use bot to merge PRs, never manually merge PRs please.